bkrn/prolamb/README.md

 If you're using other source files they must be in or children of $SOURCE_DIRECTORY.
 Otherwise they won't make it into bundle.zip.

 Be sure that the handler option of your lambda is set to `file.predicate`.
-So if your entry file is main.pl and the predicate handler is handler/3 then the handler option should be `main.handler`.
+So if your entry file is main.pl and the predicate handler is example_handler/3 as above then the handler option should be `main.example_handler`.

 ## Guide